ritwikmishra/MuNfQuAD/README.md

 # MuNfQuAD
-This repository contains the dataset and fine-tuned baseline for the paper, "Multilingual Non-Factoid Question Answering with Silver Answers".
+This repository contains the dataset and fine-tuned baseline for the paper, [Multilingual Non-Factoid Question Answering with Answer Paragraph Selection](https://arxiv.org/abs/2408.10604)

 ## Dataset